 Getting Involved

 CHFS values stakeholder input, particularly from individuals who may be affected by a new program.
-CHFS plans to host focus groups to collect feedback about the support and service needs of the study population, study findings, and other state models.
+CHFS hosted focus groups and conducted a family survey in May and June 2023 to collect feedback about the support and service needs of the study population, study findings, and other state models.
 To stay informed about the study and the focus groups, you can self-subscribe to email updates or email Medicaid Public Comment to be added to the email list.

 For questions about the Children's Waiver Feasibility Study, email DMS.